Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Fields Description of the Lumbar Range of Motion

+The measures of the Lumbar Range of Motion including the Coronal, Sagittal and Transverse.

 |    Field Name  | Description |
 | ------------- | --------------------- |